freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 copy sample.env .env
 ```

 The keys are not required to be changed, to run the app locally.
-You can leave the default values from the `sample.env` as it is.
+You can leave the default Values from the `sample.env` as it is.

 `MONGOHQ_URL` is the most important one.
 Unless you have MongoDB running in a setup different than the defaults, the URL in the `sample.env` should work fine.